chingc/tutorial-nix/README.md

     print(n, n * n)
 ```

-In this example we've included a git commit hash of the Nixpkgs repository.
-This ensures that the script will always run with the exact same package versions, everywhere.
+In this example we've specified the `nixos-24.11` stable channel.
+This helps reproducibility.
+You can even use a git commit hash of the Nixpkgs repository for further granularity.

 ## Declarative Shell Environments